Understanding Expression Builder for Datapoints

 Example: If you want to store the per-person fuel consumption, the Fuel Consumed datapoint will be in the Diesel Generator model, while the Today’s Head Count field will be in the Building model.
 In this case, you can create a scheduled KPI datapoint and configure it to aggregate the day’s total Fuel Consumed value from the Diesel Generator model, then divide it by the Today’s Head Count field from the related Building model.

-To enable this calculation, the Diesel Generator instance must be linked to the corresponding Building instance through a Lookup field.
-This ensures that, during KPI execution, uses the Today Head Count field value from the related Building instance to compute the per-person fuel consumption accurately.
+To enable this calculation, the Diesel Generator instance must be linked to the corresponding Building instance through a Lookup field and the datapoint must be configured in the Diesel Generator model.
+This ensures that, the KPI execution uses the Today Head Count field value from the related Building instance to compute the per-person fuel consumption accurately.
 For example, the Building 01 instance can be associated with the DG001 instance using a custom Lookup field named Connected Generator.
 This Lookup linkage allows the expression engine to correctly fetch the Fuel Consumed value from the associated Diesel Generator instance during calculation.

 This ensures that, when calculating the Hourly Fuel Efficiency datapoint for Building 01, the Energy Consumed datapoint value from the Building 01 instance and the Fuel Consumed datapoint value from the associated DG001 instance are used together in the expression.